juanramonmtz/juanramonmtz.github.io/bar-graphs-add-error.md

 Imagine you do an experiment with two groups of plants.
 You measure how much plants grow after a certain period of time without treatment (control) and with treatment.
 There are four plants for the control group and four plants for the treatment group.

-Your data look like this:
+Your data look like this (there are no error bars):

 <figure>
     <img src="assets/bar-errors-1.png"
+         width="600"
          alt="Bar graph data">
 </figure>

 ##### To add the standard deviation as error bars to your graph follow these steps:

 1. Click on the chart to reveal the "Chart Elements" button
 <figure>
     <img src="assets/bar-errors-2.png"
-         width="350"
          alt="Chart elements button">
 </figure>

 2. Click the "Chart Elements" button and navigate to "Error Bars" > "More Options..."